Beginning therapy can feel daunting and finding someone you feel comfortable talking to is an important part of the process.

-I believe our minds and bodies are deeply connected.
-If it feels useful to my client, part of our work could consider how what we feel emotionally relates to what we feel physically.
-In my experience, exploring emotion as an embodied experience can lead to greater self-awareness, self-compassion and self-care.
+I believe our minds and bodies are deeply connected so if it feels useful, part of our work could consider how what we feel emotionally relates to what we feel physically.

 As well as offering psychotherapy in Salisbury, I have worked for the Bath Centre for Psychotherapy and Counselling (BCPC) Low Cost Service, providing short to medium term counselling for adults facing a wide range of difficulties.